rfwlab/rfw/docs/articles/guide/debugging.md

 The overlay is only injected in debug mode and is excluded from production builds.

-When running with `--debug`, profiling endpoints remain available at `/debug/vars` and `/debug/pprof/` for deeper analysis.
+When running with `--debug`, the same endpoints are available directly in the overlay or by visiting `/debug/vars` and `/debug/pprof/` for deeper analysis.